AndrewAMD/AllyInvestZorroPlugin/README.md

 * Scroll down.
 Under "Developer Applications", click on the application you created.
 * You should see four scrambled keys.
 You will need these.
 * Open Zorro.
+* Set "Account" to "Real", and choose the "Ally Invest" plugin from the drop-down menus.
 * Under "User", enter your account number (not to be confused with your website login username)
 * For the password, paste the values in one after the other, in the exact order below (no spaces, no commas):
   1. Consumer Key